openaq/aqi-hub/docs/indices/macao.md

 ```

 After determining the levels for each pollutant, the highest sub-index is used to determine the composite air quality standard value of the station.
 There is no specified minimum number of sub-index values required to compute the composite index referenced.
-If the composite index exceeds 100, indicating an air quality level of bad to harmful, the major pollutant will also be indicated.
+If the composite index exceeds 100, indicating an air quality level of bad to harmful, the major pollutant is also indicated.

 ```tex